Linear Gantry

 Gantry Controller

-The gantry controller component performs the cycle of operations required to transfer the boxes from one conveyor to the other.
-Much like the conveyor controller, it has a number of dependencies for which we create public properties.
-We once again make use of overriding the initialize() function, which is executed at the start of the simulation.
+The gantry controller component performs a cyclic sequence of operations required to transfer the boxes from one conveyor to the other.
+Much like the conveyor controller, it has a number of dependencies for which we create public handle properties.
+Once again we make use of overriding the initialize() function which gets executed at the start of the simulation.

 As an aside, if you’re familiar with JavaScript then this will look very similar to the Promise<T> type.
-The key difference is that JavaScript promises are asynchronous, whilst futures are synchronous.
+The key difference is in JavaScript, promises are asynchronous whilst futures are synchronous.
 ProtoTwin uses multiple threads which require synchronization at certain points.
 Asynchronous functions present a problem, since they may be executed at arbitrary times.
-Whilst it’s possible to make asynchronous functions safe, this is an advanced topic for another time.
+It is possible to make asynchronous functions safe, though this is an advanced topic for another time.

-The complete source code for the component is provided below.
+The complete source code for the gantry controller component is provided below:

 export class GantryController extends Component {